 MetLife Insurance Review

-MetLife is rated 2.6/5 by WalletHub’s editors, based on customer reviews, sample insurance quotes, and ratings from organizations such as J.D.
-Power and the Better Business Bureau (BBB).
-MetLife scores well when it comes to the types of insurance options available, transparency and customer service, but it scores poorly in areas like discounts and financial stability.
+MetLife is a pretty good insurance company and is rated 2.6/5 by WalletHub’s editors, based on customer reviews, insurance quotes, and ratings from third-party organizations.
+MetLife scores well when it comes to the types of insurance options available and customer service, but poorly in areas like discounts.
 Not offering 24/7 live customer support lost MetLife a few points, too.

 On the bright side, MetLife reviews from consumers tend to focus on the company’s affordable prices and good customer service.
 Its NAIC score is 1.00, too, which means the company has received fewer complaints than the average car insurance provider its size.
 When customers have complained, it’s usually been about unexpected delays or denials of claims payments.

 - Moody’s: A3